pnpm/rfcs/text/0003-execution-environment.md

 In this case, pnpm will remove the `executionEnv` setting from the `package.json` file on publish and the binary of the package will be executed with whatever runtime will be installed globally on the target machine.

+Some environments might not want to allow pnpm to control the js runtime.
+For thes cases we need to support a setting that will instruct pnpm to ignore all the execution env settings: `ignore-execution-env=true`.

 ## Rationale and Alternatives

 The alternative would be to use a third party tool for this (like Volta) but then we would have one more prerequisite for using pnpm.